Genuine Mustelids is building a set of unique resources for those interested in the family Mustelidae:

 How we help

 Having a website that educates people about real-life mustelids is one thing, but how does a list of fictional media help these animals in the real world?
-Such content is merely fiction and doesn’t represent reality, right?
-Fictional media shouldn’t reflect on mustelids in the real world, but it often does.
-People have a tendency to form opinions about elusive animals at an early age based on what they’ve learnt from cartoons, literature and other media, and these early beliefs tend to stick with people through adulthood.
+Such content is merely fiction and does not represent reality, right?
+Fictional media should not reflect on mustelids in the real world, but it often does.
+People have a tendency to form opinions about elusive animals at an early age based on what they have learnt from cartoons, literature and other media, and these early beliefs tend to stick with people through adulthood.
 Sometimes anthropomorphising animals just to make them more interesting or relatable can inadvertently perpetuate inaccurate stereotypes, and while the practise itself is by no means “wrong”, it is important to clarify the differences between fiction and real animal behaviour.

 While there are many great conservation organisations and scientists that both help educate people about mustelids and protect their habitat, few examine or take advantage of popular culture to inspire others to care about the existence of these often-misunderstood animals.
 We believe that even those without a zoology degree may make a difference in improving the reputation of mustelids, since it was average people who perpetuated negative stereotypes in the first place.